elijahmarietta/IFD_code_V2/README.md

-# IFD_code_V2
+# IFD

-Our personal environment for the IFD
+Our personal environment for IFD